 Each school within the Archdiocese offers different resources and support, and admittance criteria may vary.
 We encourage you to contact individual schools to start your search, learn what each school can offer and request appropriate referrals.

 For children with special learning needs in our elementary schools, we offer:

-- A community of support: We know it takes a whole group of people, including classroom teachers, administrators, counselors and special education teachers, to support a child with special learning needs.
+- A community of support: We know it takes a whole group of people, including parents, classroom teachers, administrators, counselors and special education teachers, to support a child with special learning needs.
 Our Student Assistance Teams work together on both short-term solutions and long-term strategies designed specifically to help your child succeed, and work with teachers to implement their ideas.

 - A strategy for success: We develop a customized plan for your child that includes any accommodations he or she may need to access the curriculum and/or curricular modifications that may be needed and establishes your child’s individual academic and/or behavioral goals.
 That way, you’ll know what you can expect for your child, and how we’ll get there.

 Our universally designed classrooms are conducive to multiple learning preferences.
 Resource teachers support students in class as co-teachers and during small-group activities, where they provide intensive instruction focused on your child’s specific needs.